Chateau Ste. Michelle: History

+2025 acquisition by Wyckoff family

+In December 2025, it was announced that Washington’s Wyckoff family had acquired Ste.
+Michelle Wine Estates from Sycamore Partners.
+The sale included all of Ste.
+Michelle’s wine brands, production facilities, and vineyards in Washington State.
+The acquisition marked the first time in more than fifty years that Ste.
+Michelle has returned to local ownership.

 Wines

 The grounds of Chateau Ste.
 Michelle in Woodinville wine country.

 Chateau Ste.
 Michelle produces over 600,000 cases of Riesling wine per year.
 The winery owns several estate vineyards in Eastern Washington including the Canoe Ridge vineyard in the Horse Heaven Hills AVA, the Cold Creek vineyard and Indian Wells vineyards in the Columbia Valley AVA.

 With the 2022 harvest, Chateau Ste.
 Michelle moved its white wine production from Woodinville to its facilities in eastern Washington to reduce freight trips and use of diesel fuel.

 Activities

 On the grounds of the winery is an amphitheater where outdoor concerts are performed in the summer.